Earth & Space Science

 A campus map showing the location of the Mather Planetarium and the K Parking Lot can be found at the bottom of this page.

-The Mather Planetarium is currently closed for the summer.
-The dates for the up-coming 2016-2017 season are shown below.
+The dates for the live shows for the 2016-2017 season are shown below.
 We will be adding additional dates for pre-recorded shows will be added in the spring.
 Thank you for your support!